 We initiate our investigation by estimating a VAR (1) model among returns and risk premia of commodity and equity markets.
-3 Using Diebold and Yilmaz's (2012, 2014) approach, Table 2 presents the ten-days ahead (48×48) connectedness matrix among returns, volatility risk premia, skewness risk premia, and kurtosis risk premia of commodity and equity markets.
-Observe that attempting to meaningfully interpret these 2304 elements of Table 2 poses difficulties, especially if looking at these relations over time.

-As a solution to better identify these relations, Greenwood-Nimmo et al. (2015) propose a generalized framework relying on block aggregations of Table 2.
+Using Diebold and Yilmaz's (2012, 2014) approach, Appendix A.1 presents the ten-days ahead ( $48 \times 48$ ) connectedness matrix among returns, volatility risk premia, skewness risk premia, and kurtosis risk premia of commodity and equity markets.
+Attempting to meaningfully interpret these 2304 elements poses difficulties, especially if looking at these relations over time.
+As a solution to better identify these relations, Greenwood-Nimmo et al. (2015) propose a generalized framework relying on block aggregations of Appendix A.1.
 We further apply this approach that allows a clearer interpretation of the spillovers among groups of markets and risk premia.
-Table 3 shows the connectedness among aggregate commodity and stock markets across their risk premia and returns, whereas Table 4 shows the total connectedness among aggregate commodity sectors and stock markets across their risk premia and returns.
+Table 2 shows the connectedness among aggregate commodity and stock markets across their risk premia and returns, whereas Table 3 shows the total connectedness among aggregate commodity sectors and stock markets across their risk premia and returns.